Words In Spanish That Start With C

 Exploring the Nuances: Regional Variations and Idioms

-Furthermore, idioms and expressions often incorporate words beginning with "C." Understanding these colloquialisms enhances your comprehension and fluency.
+Adding to this, idioms and expressions often incorporate words beginning with "C." Understanding these colloquialisms enhances your comprehension and fluency.
 Here are a few examples:

 • "Caer bien/mal" (to be liked/disliked): This idiom describes how someone is perceived by others.